 These kinds of glib, black or white statements are utterly retarded.

 Everybody is different and finding ways to fit in in their own way.
-The idea that you can even measure what makes one more or less Canadian makes no sense and by your definition, I'm pretty sure the author would me more Canadian than most.
+The idea that you can even measure what makes one more or less Canadian makes no sense and by your definition, I'm pretty sure the author would be more Canadian than most.

 I do think that there is a degree of conforming to one's country of choice and its customs that is required for immigration to be a positive force.
-But is Patel the family physician with with a thriving business and desire to blend in any less Canadian because of his thick accent a different religious beliefs?
+But is Patel the family physician with with a thriving business and desire to blend in any less Canadian because of his thick accent and different religious beliefs?

 That is a perfect example.
 In the US, Patel would be an American as soon as he got his citizenship.
 And in Canada, he is a Canadian - in my eyes at least.
 But here in the Ottawa Quebec frontier area, IMO 90% would disagree.